Umanova-doo/maptool-adamo-middleware-api/docs/FOR_IVAN_API_CLIENT.md

 ### 2. Create MAP_SESSION (Evaluation Session)

-Creates an evaluation session in Oracle.
+Creates an evaluation session in Oracle. **Now supports UPSERT** - if you provide a `SessionLink` and it already exists, it will update the existing session instead of creating a duplicate.

 ```csharp
 var request = new CreateMapSessionRequest